• About

 pesto in a mason jar with lid next to it

-In a simple pasta dish: The spinach pesto is a great base for lots of pasta recipes.
-The basic method is to cook pasta as you like, reserving about ½ cup cooking water before draining.
+• In a simple pasta dish: The spinach pesto is a great base quick pasta dishes.
+The basic method is to cook the pasta as directed, reserving about ½ cup cooking water before draining.
 Add spinach pesto and a splash of pasta cooking water and stir together.
 Then season to taste.
-Swap for the spinach in this spinach lemon orzo dish for a bright side dish.
+Swap for the spinach in this spinach lemon orzo dish.

 spinach pesto pasta in a white bowl with a fork standing up